ebassi/graphene/README.md

 It is possible, when building Graphene, to disable specific optimizations by using configuration options:

- * `-Denable-sse2=false` - will disable the SSE2 fast paths
+ * `-Dsse2=false` - will disable the SSE2 fast paths
- * `-Denable-arm-neon=false` - will disable the ARM NEON fast paths
+ * `-Darm_neon=false` - will disable the ARM NEON fast paths
- * `-Denable-gcc-vector=false` - will disable the GCC vector intrinsics
+ * `-Dgcc_vector=false` - will disable the GCC vector intrinsics

-If you don't plan on generating introspection data, use `-Denable-introspection=false` when configuring Graphene; similarly, if you don't plan on using GObject with Graphene, use `-Denable-gobject-types=false`.
+If you don't plan on generating introspection data, use `-Dintrospection=false` when configuring Graphene; similarly, if you don't plan on using GObject with Graphene, use `-Dgobject_types=false`.
 Disabling GObject types will also automatically disable generating introspection data.

-You can also disable building the test suite and the benchmark suite, using the `-Denable-tests=false` and `-Denable-benchmarks=false` configuration switches respectively.
+You can also disable building the test suite and the benchmark suite, using the `-Dtests=false` and `-Dbenchmarks=false` configuration switches respectively.

 #### Building on Windows